Chinampa: History

 The earliest fields that have been securely dated are from the Middle Postclassic period, 1150–1350 CE.
 Chinampas were used primarily in Lakes Xochimilco and Chalco near the springs that lined the south shore of those lakes.
 The Aztecs not only conducted military campaigns to obtain control over these regions but, according to some researchers, undertook significant state-led efforts to increase their extent.
 There is some strong evidence to suggest state-led operations for the “expansion” of the chinampas.
 This is sometimes referred to as the hydraulic hypothesis, which is directly related to a hydraulic empire, which is an empire that maintains power and control through the regulation and distribution of water.
 There is evidence to support the idea of state involvement, primarily the amount of manpower and materials it would take to build, turn, and maintain the chinampas.
 However, arguments about state control of the chinampas rely upon the assumption that dikes were necessary to control the water levels and to keep the saline water of Lake Texcoco away from the freshwater of the chinampa zone.
 This is plausible, but there is evidence that the chinampas were functional before the construction of a dike that protected them from the saline water.
 It is suggested that the dike was meant to drastically improve the size of the chinampa operation.

-Chinampa farms also ringed Tenochtitlán, the Aztec capital, which was considerably enlarged over time.
+Chinampa farms also ringed Tenochtitlan, the Aztec capital, which was considerably enlarged over time.
 Smaller-scale farms have also been identified near the island-city of Xaltocan and on the east side of Lake Texcoco.
 With the destruction of the dams and sluice gates during the Spanish conquest of the Aztec Empire, many chinampas fields were abandoned.
 However, many lakeshore towns retained their chinampas through the end of the colonial era since cultivation was highly labor-intensive and less attractive for Spaniards to acquire.